 Robyn is a member of the Vet Centre practice based in Pukekohe, Auckland.
 Brought up on dairy farm, she has always had a passion for animals.
 After leaving the family farm, she studied veterinary medicine at Massey University.
 After graduating she returned to the area where she grew up to practice as a large animal veterinarian before heading to the UK with her husband.
 There she practiced small animal medicine and returned to New Zealand where she completed a Masters in Companion Animal Medicine in 2011.
 Robyn went on to become a member of the Australian and New Zealand College of Veterinary Scientists in Small Animal Medicine in 2012.
 Today she enjoys the same rural lifestyle she did as a child.
 With her family she looks after a dog, two cats and two kunekune pigs.

 Laura joined the veterinary nursing industry in 2008, having graduated from Unitec with a Diploma in Veterinary Nursing.
 Her veterinary nursing career has been a varied one.
 She started off working in a couple of small animal practices in Auckland before heading off on a 12 month OE to the UK.
 She worked in a variety of practices around England, including four months at the RSPCA, before returning to New Zealand to manage a veterinary clinic in Auckland, a role she thoroughly enjoyed.
 In 2013 her career focus changed with the opportunity to follow a dream and start teaching veterinary nursing.
-She is currently a lecturer in Applied Animal Health at Unitec Institute of Technology, which is one of the primary veterinary nursing education providers in New Zealand.
-Teaching has become her passion, and after having completed a BSc and PG Cert in Veterinary Education, she is working towards an MSc, and has begun research into the veterinary nursing profession, which includes looking into the role of the veterinary nurse in modern practice.
+She is currently the Academic Programme Manager in Applied Animal Health at Unitec Institute of Technology, which is one of the primary veterinary nursing education providers in New Zealand.
+Teaching, research and advancing the veterinary nursing profession has become her passion.
+Her research includes looking into the role of the veterinary nurse in modern practice, and a focus on compassion fatigue.
 She is a member of the New Zealand Veterinary Nursing Association executive committee, and the South Pacific Animal Welfare board.
 She spends most of her spare time either in dance class or at dance competitions.
-She thoroughly enjoys ceroc dancing, which she says is not her forte but helps to keep her fit, and gives her the opportunity to meet lots of interesting people.
+She has one dog, Min, who regularly joins her at work, providing plenty of cuddles for her students.

 Simon Clarke (BVSc)